pospi/webcomponents-anywhere-cli/README.md

 		- The "component type" of the template (the path suffix as in `template-`**`${templateId}`**) is provided via the `componentType` template variable.
 This will be a string like `'angular'`, `'react'`, `'vue'` etc.
 		- The EJS template files for the component type are processed against `pkg`, `componentPkg` & `componentType`; and output to the destination base folder under a `componentType` subdirectory.

 Upon completion, you will end up with a set of nodejs packages that are wrapped to be natively compatible with various runtimes.
-Note that the templates are wired up such that the runtime-specific packages depend on the `*/wc` package, so when publishing these you will need to publish the webcomponents prior to the runtime-specific wrappers.

-Publish workflows are currently left as an exercise to the reader.
+**Pre-build clean steps and publish workflows are currently left as an exercise to the reader.**

 ## Feature goals